Resonant neutrino self-interactions and the $H_0$ tension

-To address the effects induced by the mediator mass, in Fig. \ref{fig:TT_resonance_mphi} we plot the spectra in two mass regions; below and above 1 eV.
+To address the effects induced by the mediator mass, in Fig. \ref{fig:TT_resonance_mphi} we plot, for a fixed $g_{\nu}$ value, the spectra in two mass regions; below and above 1 eV.
 There, we see that the highest amplification of the CMB TT spectrum corresponds to the mass of $1\, \rm{eV}$.
 This agrees with the previously observed fact that for such a mass the peak of the interaction rate to Hubble ratio happens just right above recombination.
-This reduces the free-streaming more than other masses, which prevents photon fluctuations to be suppressed.
+This reduces the free-streaming just in the relevant epoch to the CMB spectrum, which prevents photon fluctuations from being suppressed.

 Fig. \ref{fig:TT_resonance_mphi} exhibits the behavior of the CMB fluctuations for $g_{\nu}=10^{-11}$, this value generates a visible and moderate contribution of the interaction.
 For other $g_{\nu}$-values the global effects presented in Fig. \ref{fig:TT_resonance_mphi} will be the same and only will be enhanced or diminished.
 From Fig. \ref{fig:gamma_mphi} we see that masses above $1\, \rm eV$ mainly affect the high $\ell$ multipoles of the CMB, because the window where the interaction rate grows with respect to the Hubble factor takes place before recombination.
 Also for the same reason, in this mass regime, the spectra have a less noticeable impact at low multipoles.
 On the contrary, the smaller masses will contribute more at low $\ell$ multipoles because its interaction rate is negligible compared to Hubble at early times and, as a consequence, we obtain deviations that decay at high multipoles.